jonathanderque/celeste_clazzig/README.md

 # Installation

-The game requires Zig v0.11.0 and SDL2 installed.
+Building the game requires Zig v0.15.1 and SDL2 installed.

 The game also needs the original game cart from which sounds and graphics are extracted.
 The cart can be downloaded by running: